How to Write a Blog (or: What I Learned By Doing It)

 Anonymity is a legitimate option, especially if you are writing about topics where your professional identity and your personal opinions are in tension.
 The tradeoff is that anonymous writing carries less authority: readers cannot evaluate your credibility the way they can when you attach a name and a record to a claim.
 That may not matter for what you are writing, but it is worth knowing.

 On platform: writing on your own website is, by internet standards, a niche activity, and you should go in knowing that the audience for a personal site built on a custom domain and hosted on GitHub Pages is not going to grow the way a Substack with SEO-optimised titles might.
 That is fine, and may even be preferable, depending on what you are writing for.
 I find the small audience clarifying: nobody is reading this because an algorithm pushed it at them, so the people who do find it tend to be the people it was written for.
-Hi friend.

 Back to all posts